akanbiolaide/Honey_Bee_Colony_Loss_US/README.md

 Data Description:

 - The data for this analysis is accessible by downloading raw data in comma-separated value (CSV) files for import into a database, spreadsheet, or text editing program using the USDA National Agriculture Statistics Service Quick Tool.
     The data we selected was downloaded in separate csv files by year from 2010 to 2017 and then combined into one csv file containing Honey Bee Colony Loss data from 2010 to 2017.
+ - A csv file containing data of reported stressors(threats) contributing to colony losses by state, stressor and year from 2015 to 2018.

 ### Resources: Technologies we will use for this analysis